carbonblack/traefik/docs/configuration/entrypoints.md

 ## White Listing

-Træfik supports whitelisting to accept or refuse requests based on the client IP.

-The following example enables IP white listing and accepts requests from client IPs defined in `sourceRange`.
+To enable IP white listing at the entry point level.

 ```toml
 [entryPoints]